 3. Compliment your spouse on the things they are doing well.

 If your spouse is great at noticing when the baby needs a bath and giving her one, let him know you appreciate it.
-If he is good about doing the dishes so that you can give the baby a bath, tell him about it.
+Also, if he is good about doing the dishes so you can give the baby a bath, tell him about it.
 If he rubs your feet and you haven’t taken a moment to say thank you, now is a great time.
 Compliments motivate a person to continue doing the things you are complimenting.
-So write a note, send a text, or just whisper something sweet in his ear.
+So write a note, send a text, or whisper something sweet in his ear.

 4. Take time to cuddle.

 Even though sometimes the last thing you are craving after holding a baby all day is more touch, taking time to snuggle up to your partner is so special.
 And even though it seems small, it is an easy way to feel connected to your spouse without much effort.
-And if you can even intentionally put the baby down so that you can give him a quick hug, that’s even better.
+And if you can even intentionally put the baby down to give him a quick hug, that’s even better.
 That shows him that in addition to being parents, you are also partners who love each other.
 Raising tiny humans takes strong partnerships!

 5. Continue to do things you did before baby.